 During the Covid-19 pandemic ESE used proctoring for the online exams.
-The students and representatives of the examination board the committee met with are very positive about this.
 Representatives of the examination board remarked that online exams and proctoring will be possible for students who, for example, due to chronic illness, cannot come to campus for an exam.